loki-pepe/social-links-profile/README.md

 ### What I learned

-I learned hwow to center an element and control its size using flex and how to make initially inert elements tabbable.
+I learned how to center an element and control its size using flex and how to make initially inert elements tabbable.

 ### Useful resources